Muhammad-Rebaal/1st-Pytorch-Model/README.md

 To use this repository:

-1. Follow the provided Google Colab Notebook (`PyTorch_WorkFlow.ipynb`) to understand the workflow and experiment with the linear regression model.
+1. Follow the provided Google Colab Notebook (`1st Model.py`) to understand the workflow and experiment with the linear regression model.

 ## Contributing